Disability Reconsideration: Appealing a Denied Claim

 Unfortunately, only a small percentage of disability claims are approved upon reconsideration.
 Consequently, you shouldn't be surprised if this initial appeals phase results in another denial.
 However, the good news is that you can appeal the reconsideration decision.
 There are three additional levels for appealing your claim.
 The first of which, an Administrative Law Judge hearing, has a much higher approval rate.

 Filing a request for reconsideration involves introducing new evidence, meeting critical deadlines, and making sure that all necessary paperwork is prepared correctly.
 Since so much is on the line, it's often in your best interests to consult with a legal professional when purusing a reconsideration claim.
-Fortunately, you can have a free initial review of your claim by an experienced Social Security disability attorney.
-A claim evaluation will give you a better idea of the merits of your case and what to expect during the appeals process.
+Make sure the process goes smoothly by meeting with an experienced Social Security disability attorney near you.